edhzsz/MLUND/projects/smartcab/Report.md

 * 8 Next Waypoint (3 states)

 This produces a space of possible states of size 384 (2 x 4 x 4 x 4 x 3).
 The size of the state is big but still reasonable.
- For each state, there are 4 possible actions to be taken so the model needs at least 1,536 steps to visit at least once each state.
  It contains all the information needed to make an informed decision in all possible cases if the deadline is reasonable.
-For each execution the agent visits at most 100(trials)x50(max deadline)=5,000 states, so each state can be visited at most 3.2 times, which is not enough but possibly good enough if there are enough combinations of states and actions that are not worth visiting more than once.
+For each execution the agent visits at most 100(trials)x50(max deadline)=5,000 states, so each state can be visited at most 13 times, which is not enough but possibly good enough if there are enough combinations of states and actions that are not worth visiting more than once.

 ### Input with waypoint and deadline